Partitions of Poland: Aftermath

-During the Napoleonic Wars and in their immediate aftermath the borders between partitioning powers shifted several times, changing the numbers seen in the preceding table.
+During the Napoleonic Wars and in their immediate aftermath, the borders between partitioning powers shifted several times, changing the numbers seen in the preceding table.
 Ultimately, Russia ended up with most of the Polish core at the expense of Prussia and Austria.
-Following the Congress of Vienna, Russia controlled 82% of the pre-1772 Commonwealth's territory (this includes its puppet state of Congress Poland), Austria 11%, and Prussia 7%.
+Following the Congress of Vienna, Russia controlled 82% of the pre-1772 commonwealth's territory (this includes its puppet state of Congress Poland), Austria 11%, and Prussia 7%.

-As a result of the Partitions, Poles were forced to seek a change of status quo in Europe.
+As a result of the Partitions, Poles were forced to seek a change of the status quo in Europe.
 Polish poets, politicians, noblemen, writers, artists, many of whom were forced to emigrate (thus the term Great Emigration), became the revolutionaries of the 19th century, as desire for freedom became one of the defining parts of Polish romanticism.
 Polish revolutionaries participated in uprisings in Prussia, the Austrian Empire and Imperial Russia.
 Polish legions fought alongside Napoleon and, under the slogan of For our freedom and yours, participated widely in the Spring of Nations (particularly the Hungarian Revolution of 1848).

-Poland would be briefly resurrected—if in a smaller frame—in 1807, when Napoleon set up the Duchy of Warsaw.
+Poland would be briefly resurrected — if in a smaller frame — in 1807, when Napoleon set up the Duchy of Warsaw.
 After his defeat and the implementation of the Congress of Vienna treaty in 1815, the Russian-dominated Congress Kingdom of Poland was created in its place.
 After the Congress, Russia gained a larger share of Poland (with Warsaw) and, after crushing an insurrection in 1831, the Congress Kingdom's autonomy was abolished and Poles faced confiscation of property, deportation, forced military service, and the closure of their own universities.
 After the uprising of 1863, Russification of Polish secondary schools was imposed and the literacy rate dropped dramatically.
-In the Austrian sector which now was called Galicia, Poles fared better and were allowed to have representation in Parliament and to form their own universities, and Kraków with Lemberg (Lwów/Lviv) became centers of Polish culture and education.
+In the Austrian sector, which was now called Galicia, Poles fared better and were allowed to have representation in Parliament and to form their own universities, and Kraków with Lemberg (Lwów/Lviv) became centers of Polish culture and education.
 Meanwhile, Prussia Germanized the entire school system of its Polish subjects, and had no more respect for Polish culture and institutions than the Russian Empire.
-In 1915 a client state of the German Empire and Austria-Hungary was proposed and accepted by the Central Powers of World War I: the Regency Kingdom of Poland.
-After the end of World War I, the Central Powers' surrender to the Western Allies, the chaos of the Russian Revolution and the Treaty of Versailles finally allowed and helped the restoration of Poland's full independence after 123 years.
+In 1915, a client state of the German Empire and Austria-Hungary was proposed and accepted by the Central Powers of World War I: the Regency Kingdom of Poland.

+After the end of World War I, the Central Powers' surrender to the Western Allies, the chaos of the Russian Revolution and the Treaty of Versailles finally allowed for the restoration of Poland's full independence after 123 years.